 OCTA embeds diversity, equity and inclusion into everything we do.
 Our five pathways – people, programs, projects, policies and partnerships – lead to reliable, accessible and balanced transportation choices for everyone in Orange County.

-In 2023, through the Board Initiatives and CEO Action Plan, OCTA will strengthen our commitment to diverse and disadvantaged communities by ensuring strategies are integrated with OCTA projects, studies and marketing materials; enhancing engagement with OCTA’s Diverse Community Leaders; providing training to employees; and communicating DEI efforts to the public, OCTA Board members and executive leaders.
+In 2024, through the Board Initiatives and CEO Action Plan, OCTA will continue to empower diverse and disadvantaged communities through increased engagement; ensure equity is integrated into OCTA’s projects, studies and marketing materials; reflect community values by sustaining an inclusive and diverse work culture; and communicate DEI efforts to the public, OCTA Board members and executive leaders.

 Here are some of our accomplishments to date.